Popcore/verisart/README.md

 ```
 make build
 ```
-Wll generate an executable in the /build folder.
+Will generate an executable in the /build folder.
 The executable ca be run with
 ```
 ./build/verisart